-icp_dev0 - type=dh89xxcc, inst_id=0, bsf=01:00:0, #accel=2, #engines=8, state=up icp_dev1 - type=dh89xxcc, inst_id=1, bsf=02:00:0, #accel=2, #engines=8, state=up

-Note: If the module is not returned from the first command, refer to 3.3 Starting/Stopping the Acceleration Software for additional information on starting the Acceleration software.
+icp_dev0 - type=dh895xcc, inst_id=0, bsf=03:00:0, #accel=6, #engines=12, state=up icp_dev1 - type=dh895xcc, inst_id=1, bsf=82:00:0, #accel=6, #engines=12, state=up Note: If the module is not returned from the first command, refer to 3.3 Starting/Stopping the Acceleration Software for additional information on starting the Acceleration software.
 2. The sample code is executed by installing the cpa_sample_code kernel object for kernel space, or by launching the application for user space.
 The application allows the kernel parameters listed below.

-Parameter Description SignOfLife=v Indicates shorter test run that verifies the acceleration software is working.
-Thisparameter executes a subset of sample tests.
-Details are included in signOfLifeTests in next section. (default=0) cyNumBuffers=w Number of buffers submitted for each iterations. (default =20) cyAsymLoops=x Number of iterations of all asymmetric tests. (default=5000) cyAsymLoops=y Number of iterations of all asymmetric code tests. (default=5000) runTests=1 Run symmetric code tests. runTests=2 Run RSA test code. runTests=4 Run DSA test code. runTests=8 Run ECDSA test code.
-Runtests=32 Run Stateless Compression test runTests=64 Run Stateful Compression test. runTests=127 Run all tests. (default) configFileVer Version of configuration file.
-Can be 1 or 2 (default).If you are using the original version 1 configuration file, use 1.For configuration file details, see the Intel® Communications Chipset 89xx Series Software Programmer's Guide. wirelessFirmware Wireless Firmware enabled.
-Can be 0 (default) or 1.This parameter can only be used with the version 2 configuration file when wireless instances are configured.For configuration file details, see the Intel® Communications Chipset 89xx Series Software Programmer's Guide.
+SignOfLife=v Indicates shorter test run that verifies the acceleration software is working.
+This parameter executes a subset of sample tests.
+Details are included in signOfLifeTests in the next section. (default=0)

+cyNumBuffers=w Number of buffers submitted for each iterations. (default =20)

+cySymLoops=x Number of iterations of all symmetric tests. (default=5000)

+cyAsymLoops=y Number of iterations of all asymmetric code tests. (default=5000)

+runTests=1 Run symmetric code tests.

+runTests=2 Run RSA test code.

+runTests=4 Run DSA test code.

+runTests=8 Run ECDSA test code tests.

+runTests=16 Run Diffie-Hellman code tests.

+Runtests=32 Run Compression code tests.

+runTests=63 Run all tests. (default) runStateful=1 Enable stateful compression tests.
+Applies when compression code tests are run configFileVer Version of configuration file.
+Can be 1 or 2 (default).
+If you are using the original version 1 configuration file, use 1.
+For configuration file details, see the Intel® Communications Chipset 8925 to 8955 Series Software Programmer's Guide. wirelessFirmware Wireless Firmware enabled.
+Can be 0 (default) or 1.
+For configuration file details, see the Intel® Communications Chipset 8925 to 8950 Series Software Programmer's Guide .
 4.2.1 signOfLife Tests The signOfLife parameter is used to specify that a subset of the sample tests are executed with smaller iteration counts.
 This provides a quick test to verify the acceleration software and hardware are set up correctly.
-Note: If the signOfLife parameter is not specified, the full run of tests can take several hours to complete..
-Kernel Space After building the sample code, the kernel space kernel driver, the user space application, and the memory mapping driver are located at: \$ICP_ROOT/quickassist/lookaside/access_layer/sample_code/build To execute the sign of life test in Kernel space, use the following commands: export ICP_ROOT=/CRF_Release cd \$ICP_ROOT/quickassist/lookaside/access_layer/src/sample_code/build insmod ./cpa_sample_code.ko signOfLife=1
+Note: If the signOfLife parameter is not specified, the full run of tests can take several hours to complete.
+In addition, for RSA 4096 and DH 4096 tests, there can be up to an hour with no perceived result activity.
+Software User Manual Version 1.0.1 Kernel Space After building the sample code, the kernel space kernel driver, the user space application, and the memory mapping driver are located at: $\label{eq:linear} \$ICP_ROOT/quick assist/look as ide/access_layer/sample_code/build$ To execute the sign of life test in Kernel space, use the following commands: export ICP_ROOT=/QAT cd \$ICP_ROOT/quickassist/lookaside/access_layer/src/sample_code/build insmod ./cpa_sample_code.ko signOfLife=1